 This data illustrates that society’s voracious appetite for media makes media literacy more important than ever.
 How can you teach your students to interact responsibly with the media?
 The following resources can help you plan thought-provoking lessons on the subject.
 Bits.blogs.nytimes.
 HONG KONG — Despite a glimmer of progress after talks in March between the United States and China over a potential technology trade war, little has changed, according to a letter sent by trade groups to Chinese leaders on Monday.

 After a meeting of Treasury Secretary Jack Lew and top Chinese officials last month, there came word that China would delay implementing new rules designed to encourage banks in the country to buy crucial technology, like servers and mainframes, from Chinese companies.
 American trade groups that had lobbied against the rules were cautiously optimistic, calling the Chinese move to delay implementation a good first step.

 Below is the Q and A portion of our lunch with Melanie: K12 Schools Must Fill Need For Digital Media Skills.
 A weak economy paired with a national push to improve reading and math as well as other core subjects has left an important skill behind in K12 classrooms—digital media literacy.
 A report released this past July out of Northwestern University, "Trust Online: Young Adults' Evaluation of Web Content," reveals that college students are not so media savvy when it comes to discriminating between credible sources online.
+The study includes information from more than 1,000 first-year students in an urban public research university in 2007.
 Digital Citizenship Ribble Final.